tjfitzster/Enterprise_WebDev_Assignemnt_1/README.md

 <h5> Acknowledgements </h5>

 <h1>  About The Project. </h1>
-<p> The purpose of this project was to create a POI application for which informatino is available.
+<p> The purpose of this project was to create a POI application for which information is available.

 Going somewhere new always starts with a search.
 Whether finding the newest restaurant in town or the nearest available electric vehicle charging station, The users will likely expect – and appreciate – to find the POI location data they’re looking for in the app.

-POI data providers should offer easy access to reliable and detailed points of interest from trusted sources, to enable informed decision making for both you and your end-users. </p>
+POI data providers should offer easy access to reliable and detailed points of interest from trusted sources, to enable informed decision making.  </p>